 - Site inspection including surrounding properties.

-- Interview with property owner, occupants and possible neighbors.
+- Interview with the property owner, occupants and possible neighbors.

 - Documentation questionnaire.

-- Obtaining any previous Phase I ESAs, Business Plans, Permits or any other documents that may have environmental significance.
+- Obtaining any previous Phase I ESA, Business Plans, Permits or any other documents that may have environmental significance.

 - Photographs of property and surrounding property.

 - Geologic characteristic of property, soils, surface, and groundwater (i.e. 7.5-minute topographic maps).